bktong/Project-Reveal/README.md

 This is a Python repository for my FlatIron Data Science Capstone project on the 2020 Presidential Election.

 # Project Goal:
-The goal of my project is to explore just how small of a subsection of voters is needed to win the Presidency.
-It in itself is a very loaded question but in the age of extreme political polarization I felt we could explore the parameters of this through the various techniques learned throughout this course.
+The goal of my project is to explore and model the key swing state in the 2020 election.
+I felt we could explore the parameters of this election through the various techniques learned throughout this course.

 As with all things we needed to understand the baseline rules of the presidential election process.